Signalium/signalium/docs/src/app/core/relays-and-watchers/page.md

 Watchers conceptually represent the parts of the app that are _active_: They are "in use", and should be updating or running background tasks and so on.
 These are the exit points where your signals are writing to _something_ external, and that something is what is driving the lifecycle of your signal graph.

 This leads us to _active status_.
 Watchers become **active** when 1 or more event listeners are added to them.
 When a node (a state, reactive function, or relay) is connected directly OR indirectly to an active watcher, it also becomes active.
 It remains active until it is disconnected from _all_ active consumers, at which point it is said to be **inactive**.
-Essentially, if you're directly or indirectly connected to a watcher, you are active, and if you're not then you're inactive.
+Essentially, if you're directly or indirectly connected to a watcher, you are active, and if not, then you're inactive.

 And last but not least: a relays _lifecycle_ is tied directly to whether or not its _active_.
 They run their setup upon activating, and run their deactivate function upon deactivating.